 Any powered USB 2.0 or 3.0 hub that supports 5V and 0.5A output per USB port.

 USB modems/dongles are generally designed specifically for the cellular network of the country in which they’re sold.
 If you decide to import modems from abroad, always start with a test batch and choose an unlocked modem.
-Note that some third-party USB modems auto-generate their default passwords, and it’s recommended that you change them.
+Note that some third-party USB modems require extra configurations to make them work, such as having to change the admin password on the modem’s web UI or having to manually set the cellular APN.

 Additionally, other Raspberry Pi-like ARM devices, such as the Orange Pi may or may not work as proxy servers; we haven’t extensively tested them.
 That’s why we recommend you have a x86 CPU if you decide to go with an Ubuntu device.